cipherdevgroup/wp-featherlight/readme.txt

 - Simplified the text used in the admin metabox to ease translations (props @toscho)

 Bug Fixes

 - Improved handling of images when certain caching plugins are enabled
 - Prevented gallery arrows from being hijacked by WP Emoji
-- Fixed a bug which allowed multiple light boxes to be opened using keyboard commands
+- Fixed a bug which allowed multiple lightboxes to be opened using keyboard commands

 Developer Stuff

 - Reduced overhead by loading language files only when needed (props @toscho)
 - Improved the save routine for our admin metabox (props @toscho)
 - Added a `wp_featherlight_captions` filter to control auto-captioning.
 Filter it to false to disable captions.